ICAI issues technical guide on reporting of key performance indicators in offer documents

 The management of issuer company is responsible for designing, implementing, and maintaining adequate internal controls over KPIs and testing of such controls.

 The technical guide provides guidance to practitioners in reporting requirements relating to KPIs disclosed under offer documents in case of IPO in India in accordance with the ICDR Regulations.
-It is also applicable to issuer companies for disclosing KPIs in offer documents as per the requirements of ICDR Regulations.
+It is also applicable to issuer companies for disclosing KPIs in offer documents as per the requirements of ICDR (Issue of Capital and Disclosure Requirements) Regulations.

 Commenting on the ICAI move, Sanjeev Kumar Singhal, Chairman, AASB, said that India has taken a path breaking step of mandating presentation of KPIs in offer documents and requiring assurance opinion on the same.